Thesis preparation and submission

 At Monash each graduate research student has a supervisory team.
 Of this group, the main supervisor is responsible for approaching potential examiners for their students' thesis.
 Initial discussions normally take place at the student’s final milestone review and it is recommended that examiners are approached at least 4-6 weeks before expected submission.

-An email template is available for use when inviting potential examiners to examine a thesis.
+An email template is available for supervisors to use when inviting potential examiners to examine a thesis.

 For students enrolled in a Live Music or Theatre Performance degree, the main supervisor will also need to complete a Nomination of Examiners form.
 This form will require the approval of the Program Director (or delegate) and the Monash Graduate Research Office prior to the live performance.
 For further information please contact the Faculty of Arts.